develtar/qt-pdf-viewer-library/README.md

 - `searchTextOccurance(query, phraseSearch, caseSensitive, highlightAll, findPrevious)`: searches for the next occurance of the given text in the pdf document

 and the following `signals`:
+- `error(var message)`: emitted when some error occurs during pdf loading.
+The `message` parameter is a `json string` which contains the error's informations.

 - `pdfLoaded()`: emitted when pdf is entirely loaded

 - `viewerLoaded()`: emitted when viewer is loaded and ready